Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Conclusions

 The Exp model is capable of providing a reasonable solution to the cosmological tensions studied in this paper.
-It alleviates the Hubble tension, but it struggles to fit the BAO data.
-The model is nonetheless preferred over $\Lambda$CDM using the Bayesian evidence.
-Furthermore, it is theoretically motivated as a dark energy candidate, in contrast to the models assisted with the cosmological constant $\Lambda$ and the phenomenological models.
-The $f(Q)$ models with $\Lambda$ have a higher Bayesian evidence, showing that they fit the data better, even if their theoretical motivation is undermined.
-The phenomenological models offer a compelling \emph{empirical} solution to the tensions, but are not theoretically motivated and predict a singularity in their dark energy EoS.
+It solves the Hubble tension and slightly reduces the BAO anomaly in the $(\Omega_m, H_0 r_d)$ parameter space.
+The model is also preferred over $\Lambda$CDM using the Bayesian Evidence (+16.637).
+Furthermore, it is theoretically motivated as a dark energy candidate, in contrast to the models assisted with the cosmological constant and the phenomenological models discussed above.
+The $f(Q)$ models with $\Lambda$ typically have a higher Bayesian Evidence, showing that they fit the data better, even if their theoretical motivation is undermined.
+The exception is the Exp+$\Lambda$ model, which actually fits worse than Exp.
+This indicates that the Exp model does not require a cosmological constant term, allowing it to serve as an alternative to dark energy.

+The phenomenological models offer a compelling \emph{empirical} solution to the tensions (especially in parameter space), but they are not theoretically motivated and predict a singularity in their dark energy EoS.
 This comes from the fluid energy density becoming negative and thus breaking the weak energy condition, implying that these models are unphysical in GR -- though they could potentially be valid solutions of another theory.
-The phenomenological models behave like $\Lambda$CDM across most of the relevant redshift range, with an extra expansion term at $z \leq 0.15$ to match the low-redshift data.
-This suggests that the solution to the Hubble and BAO tensions lies at low redshift, perhaps even within the range of the distance ladder.
+The phenomenological models behave like $\Lambda$CDM across most of the relevant redshift range, with an extra expansion term at $z \leq 0.20$ to match the low-redshift data.
+This suggests that the solution to the Hubble and BAO tensions lies at low redshift, perhaps even just above the range of the distance ladder.

+Our exploration of late-time background solutions to the Hubble and BAO tensions shows that it is quite difficult to jointly solve both problems.
+While the Hubble tension can be solved by most of the considered models besides $\Lambda$CDM, these models run into difficulty with DESI~DR2, largely missing the observed points despite using the best-fitting parameters considering all datasets including DESI~DR2 (Figure~\ref{fig:DV_BAO}).
+Even the Exp model suffers from this issue: its best fit still overpredicts nearly all the isotropically averaged BAO distances reported by DESI~DR2.
+Given that these BAO measurements were anticipated by the local void solution to the Hubble tension without considering BAO datasets \citep{Haslbauer_2020, Banik_2025_BAO}, our results suggest that the Hubble and BAO tensions might be solved at the perturbative level.